 Motivation for news channels quite naturally comes not just out of the need to give people the Truth.
 Sometimes, news is just what the media creates; and a market driven sector like any other, media is also liable to get carried away in the clamor for primacy in providing ‘The News’.
 Remember the Pierce Brosnan starrer, ‘Tomorrow never dies’?
 We don’t have a suave Mr. Bond to save the world from media conspiracies…

 Hope lies only in rational thought and acting without violating our ethical codes of conduct.
-I believe in Captain Planet, “THE POWER IS YOURS”!!!FLAG THIS POST
+I believe in Captain Planet, “THE POWER IS YOURS”!!!REPORT THIS POST